leoshen999/LR2RivalRanking/README.md

 ## Usage
 run ```LR2RivalRanking.py``` or ```LR2RivalRanking.exe``` with administrator privilege *before* LR2.

-If LR2 has been started before LR2RivalRanking, please close LR2 first.
+If LR2 has been started before LR2RRR, please close LR2 first.
 (LR2RR needs to take the login procedure of LR2 to get the rival list of current player.)

 Special function keys: **F1** - **F4**
 For more detail, the usage guide will be shown when the app starts.

 The rival data is saved in ```%APPDATA%\LR2RR```.
-You can delete this folder if you want to clean the prvious saved data.
+You can delete this folder if you want to clean the previous saved data.

 If the program is not closed correctly, it may cause connection error to LR2IR.
 When the problem happens, just turn on LR2RR and close it again.